Akord-com/akord-react-bootstrap/README.md

 Simple.
 Just follow the steps:

-1 - clone this repo from github and `cd akord-bootstrap` 2 - install the dependencies `yarn install`
+1. clone this repo from github and `cd akord-bootstrap`
+2. install the dependencies `yarn install`
-3 - test your app by running `yarn start`
+3. test your app by running `yarn start`
-4 - modify the app and add your code
+4. modify the app, add your code, rinse, repeat